maevecrossan/nomad-narratives/README.md

 These styles remain the same across the explore, my feed and my likes page.

 ### My Feed
 The features of this page remain exactly the same, however on this page is only posts created by the users the (currently logged in) user follows.
+Below the search bar, it has a message detailing what posts are being displayed.

+If the user is following no users, the will see the 'no results' asset which says 'Hmm... no results for that.
+Please try another search term, or try following a user and refresh this page!'.

 See 'explore page' for a full list of features.

 ### My Likes
 The features of this page remain exactly the same, however on this page are the posts the (currently logged in) user has liked.
+Below the search bar, it has a message detailing what posts are being displayed.

+If the user has not yet liked any posts, the will see the 'no results' asset which says 'Hmm... no results for that.
+Please try another search term or try liking a post.'.

 See 'explore page' for a full list of features.